Palamas vs. Barlaam

 In the Name of the Father and of the Son and of the Holy Spirit.
 Amen.

 It is true that Aristotle was known to some isolated monasteries possessing fragments of his logic based on Hebrew and Arabic translations.
-These like-minded monks would birth an Aristotelian system called Scholasticism, which is best understood as a rule-based technology not very different from logic programming of today (for example, the languages Zed or Prolog).
-The important thing to note about any technology, is that, yes, it makes things makes possible which before were impossible.
-But, within their semantic sphere, they also make impossible, inexpressible, unthinkable that which had been thinkable before.
-This was particularly true of Aristotelian logic which its practitioners thought revealed hidden Divine truth.
+These like-minded monks would birth an Aristotelian system called Scholasticism, which is best understood as a rule-based technology not very different from logic programming of today (for example, the formal language Zed and programming language Prolog).
+The important thing to note about any technology, is that, yes, we love to marvel at things it makes possible which before were not possible before.
+But it is no less true (though not often commented upon) that, within its semantic sphere, a technology also make impossible, inexpressible, unthinkable things that were thinkable before.
+This was particularly true of Aristotelian logic because its practitioners thought of it as revealing hidden Divine truth.
+Finally, they had discovered the instrument that could scrape back the encrustations of the world and reveal the mind of God.
+It is very difficult to argue with men like this.

 Like the computing revolution of our time, the advent of the Organon was epoch-making.
 Before Aristotle, intellectual discourse proceeded on more or less a stream of consciousness basis with one thought giving rise to the next organized under general subject headings.
-But once the Instrument appeared, examination and inquiry became surgical: topics and subtopics were laid out of the operating table, atomized, with individual particles pinned down and then arranged in oppositions and hierarchies.
-Now at last (it was thought), we were able to see the truth.
+But once the Instrument appeared, examination and inquiry became surgical: topics and subtopics were broken out.
+The subject was laid out on the operating table, and all was atomized, with individual particles pinned down and then arranged in oppositions and hierarchies.
+Now at last (it was thought), we are able to see the truth.
 We can imagine with what haste this technology was applied to theology producing monstrosities which continue to bedevil us.
 A prime example was the eleventh-century theory proposed by the monk Anselm (Father of Scholasticism), that Jesus died on the Cross in order to placate the imagined wrath of God the Father.
-The idea that God the Father should demand His Son's blood is too grotesque even to discuss, but the new technology could not be resisted, for it was deemed to demonstrate truth itself.
-It was the "truth machine."
+You know, you devise technologies that tend to flatten the information so it can be processed in this new way, and you are led (with your blinders on) to outlandish conclusions .... outlandish because they proportion.
+The idea that God the Father should demand His Son's blood is too grotesque even to think about.
+But this new technology could not be resisted, for it was deemed to demonstrate truth itself, a Divine "truth machine."

 The Organon was a colossus steamrolling all things to conform to its technological requirements.
-Under its system coequal to life was its opposite death (though in reality death is no more than a material illusion).
+Under its system coequal with life was its opposite death (though in reality death is no more than a material illusion).
 Coequal with God was God's opposite the devil (though in reality to God the devil is no more than a bothersome fly).
-Coequal with good was its opposite evil (though in reality God created good while evil has no entis or being of its own but is a perversion of God's creation).
+Coequal with good was its opposite evil (though in reality God created good while evil has no entis or being of its own but is a perversion of God's creation of good).
 And vice?
-Vice became a whole industry of atomization and dissection with graphs and charts appearing everywhere.
+That became a whole industry of atomization and dissection with graphs and charts and trees appearing everywhere.
+Do you see?
+God and God's things were eclipsed by the appearance of new thought-world which grew and grew and grew as its development everywhere was prized as the most important thing.

 Indeed, the Organon, in general, was misapplied to the spiritual world.
-And when that impoverished lifeworld in the West had crawled across a desert, fed only Aristotelian logic and Thomistic metaphysics for a thousand years, it turned in the end to Greek Fathers for water.
-In 1938 the Jesuit monk Henri de Lubac sought to free the Church from the death-grip of Aristotle and Thomas Aquinas, with his landmark work Catholicism.
+And when that impoverished lifeworld (in the West) had crawled across a desert (have you ever been told that Scholasticism was dry?!) .... crawled across a desert, fed only Aristotelian logic and Thomistic metaphysics for a thousand years, when it came to other side, it asked for the water, the living water, of the Greek Fathers.
+In 1938 the Jesuit monk Henri de Lubac sought to provide that water and free the Roman Church from the death-grip of Aristotle and Thomas Aquinas, with his landmark work Catholicism.
 His readership bought the book enthusiastically.
 Based on its title, they expected a masterful treatment of Thomistic metaphysics.
-But when they opened the book, they realized they had bought an anthology of the Greek Fathers.
-He would follow this in 1950 with a reader on that most influential Father, Origen.
+But when they opened the book, they realized they had bought an anthology, a reader in the Greek Fathers.
+He would follow this in 1950 with a reader on that most influential Greek Father, Origen.

-Under the influence of de Lubac and his fellows, called the Communio school, John XXIII was persuaded to convoke a General Council (Vatican II), which might liberate the Church from the chains of Scholastic metaphysics.
+Under the influence of de Lubac and his fellows, called the Communio school of theology, John XXIII was persuaded to convoke a General Council, called Vatican II, which might liberate the Church from the chains of Scholastic metaphysics.
 The battle cries of Vatican II would be "Ad fontes!" ("Back to the pure springs!") and "Ressourcement!" ("Back to the sources!") and "Aggiournamento!" ("To the day!" meaning "Let us throw open the windows and let in God's light and Heaven's air to disperse the suffocating vapors of Scholasticism).
-The only hope, these partisans felt, was to begin again with the Greek Fathers.
+The only hope the Church has, these partisans felt, was to scrap it all and start again with the Greek Fathers.
 But a devilish calamity intervened: John XXIII succumbed from complications of cancer.
 It is widely reported that his last words were "Stop the Council!" because he saw that liberal forces within the Church were attempting to hijack its purposes.

-Seeing that their once-in-many-centuries opportunity lay before them, liberals seized the moment to turn liberation in the cause of God to liberalizing the Church for their own purposes.
+Seeing that their once-in-many-centuries opportunity laying right before them, liberals seized the moment to turn liberation in the cause of God to liberalizing the Church for their own purposes.
 A few years after the catastrophe, a member of the Communio school, Cardinal Jean Daniélou, was asked what happened.
 He said,

 I think that there is now a very grave crisis of religious life [within the Roman Catholic Church],